jukeliv/OverchargedEngine/README.md

 			- Play a sound while the shiti chart line touch a note.
 			- Mute Inst/Voices in ChartEditor.
 			- Start Full Combo Simulation.
-- mod.json:
-	- This are like the `modChart.lua` from kade engine but this ones are in `JSON`.
-If a lot of peapole tell us than they want to use `lua` instead, we will change it
-	- This are a bit strange, in the `modChart.lua` you can do everything you want, but here you just have some stuff than you can edit, like in psych with hes events but this are in jsons

 ## Build instructions